oam-victor/MP_todolist/README.md

 	* yup
 	* react-modal
 * The project is a CRUD which allows users to drag and drop tasks.
 However, on mobile, data must be updated through the cards update modal because the drag and drop feature was not implemented for these devices.
-* We fetch data from Mirage and share it through components using the Context API.
+* We fetch data from Mirage using Axios and share it through components using the Context API.

 ## 🛠️ Technologies